 Fall is the favorite time of the year for bass fishing’s funniest man, Gerald Swindle.
 The former waterbug-quick Locust Fork High School running back and kick returner finds peace in a tree stand following a long Bassmaster Elite Series season, and he finds bass returning to a variety of shallow water patterns where he enjoys catching them most.
 Not to mention, Swindle makes his home in the heart of college football’s Southeastern Conference, and that always leads to a truckload of smack talk debates with his fellow football lovin’ brothers of bass.

-While piloting his Tundra northwest to a Nebraska deer hunt, the G-Man took time to share his wisdom for finding and catching bass throughout the remainder of football season.
+While piloting his Tundra toward a deer hunt, the G-Man took time to share his wisdom for finding and catching bass throughout the remainder of football season.

 How to Catch ‘Em: “It’s spinnerbait time, and there ain’t a more fun lure out there at this time of year.
 After fishing slow and deep all summer long, I finally get to go to the back of a creek and cast a spinnerbait,” says Swindle.
 “I’m throwing a spinnerbait to match the shad they’re feeding on, and I’m not expecting to catch a school of 5-pounders, but I know I’m going to catch a bunch of fish, with a few 3 or 4 pounders mixed in.
 You can catch them from a wide variety of habitat, ranging from laydown trees to riprap.”